-In general, the term “transducer” is used for any device or mechanism that converts electrical energy into other forms of energy, as in the case of audio loudspeakers, or from other forms of energy into electrical signals, such as with pressure transducers.
-The term current transducers, however, is usually used to describe devices that convert alternating current (AC) or direct current (DC) electrical current signals into analog instrumentation signals used in industrial control systems.
-Here they would convert the measured AC or DC current value, perhaps the power supply to a motor or pump, into either a 4-20 milliamp (mA) DC analog process value, or a 3-15 psi pneumatic signal for pneumatic control systems.
+In general, the term “transducer” is used for any device or mechanism that converts electrical energy into other forms of energy.
+Transducers are commonly a part of audio loudspeakers, for instance, which convert electrical energy into audio energy; in pressure transducers, they convert into electrical signaling.
+The combined term “current transducer,” however, is usually used exclusively in settings that require the conversion of alternating current (AC) or direct current (DC) electrical current signals into an analog signal base.
+They convert the measured AC or DC current value, perhaps the power supply to a motor or pump, into either a 4-20 milliamp (mA) DC analog process value, or a 3-15 psi pneumatic signal for pneumatic control systems.
 These devices usually appear to be running on normal electricity, but the transducer is regulating the energy and the output.

-There were also hundreds of pneumatically actuated control valves in these plants which had to receive their output instructions from the control computer, which sent these signals as 4-20 mA DC analog current signals.
+There were also hundreds of pneumatically actuated control valves in these plants which had to receive their output instructions from the control computer.
+In most cases those computers sent signals as 4-20 mA DC analog current signals.
 This required a current to pneumatic conversion.
-The industry soon termed these I to P or I/P transducers, with I denoting the current input and P signifying the pneumatic output.
+The industry soon termed these I to P or I/P transducers, with “I” denoting the current input and “P” signifying the pneumatic output.